menu

 One downside of living in Fayetteville, however, is that residents on average have to contend with a long commute, spending on average 37.16 minutes every day commuting to work.

-Fayetteville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Fayetteville does not have a public transit system used by locals to get to and from work.

 Demographics

-The rate of college-level education in Fayetteville is quite a bit lower than the national average among all cities of 21.84%: just 12.43% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Fayetteville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.43% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Fayetteville in 2022 was $36,188, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $144,752 for a family of four.
 However, Fayetteville contains both very wealthy and poor people as well.